 \section{CNN Formulation with OBC}

-As shown in Fig.~\ref{fig1}, a standard CNN is a multi-layer pipeline in which each layer transforms input feature maps of size $H \times W$ into higher-level representations using convolutional kernels of size $K \times L$ and biases.
-A generic layer has $C$ input channels and $N$ output channels.
-Each output channel is obtained by convolving all $C$ input channels with their corresponding kernels via a sliding-window operation (\textbf{A}), summing across channels, and repeating this process for all $N$ outputs.
-For clarity, we consider the case of batch size $1$, although the formulation extends naturally to multiple batches.
-Specifically, given an input tensor with $C$ channels, each with spatial dimensions $H\times W$, i.e., $X \in \mathbb{R}^{C\times H\times W}$, the output of a 2D convolution of $X$ with a filter tensor $\Theta \in \mathbb{R}^{N \times C \times K \times L}$ is a tensor $Y \in \mathbb{R}^{N\times (H+K) \times (W+L)}$, whose entries are given by
+As shown in Fig.~\ref{fig1}, a standard CNN is a multi-layer pipeline where each layer transforms input feature maps of size $H \times W$ into higher-level representations using convolutional kernels of size $K \times L$ and biases.
+A layer with $C$ input and $N$ output channels computes each output by convolving all $C$ input channels with their respective kernels via a sliding-window operation (\textbf{A}) and summing across channels.
+This process is repeated for all $N$ outputs.
+For simplicity, a batch size of $1$ is assumed, though the formulation extends to multiple batches.
+Specifically, given an input tensor with $C$ channels, each with spatial dimensions $H\times W$, i.e., $X \in \mathbb{R}^{C\times H\times W}$, the output of a 2D convolution of $X$ with a filter tensor $\Theta \in \mathbb{R}^{N \times C \times K \times L}$ is a tensor $Y \in \mathbb{R}^{N\times (H+K) \times (W+L)}$, whose entries are